Derrick311/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that changes the current working directory back to the user's home directory
+Script that Display current directory contents in a long format